Continuous Disclosure and Important Information

 PRODUCT DISCLOSURE STATEMENT (PDS)

 The PDS refers to other information relevant to the product (information which is ‘incorporated by reference’) which can be found below.
-This incorporated information forms part of the PDS and should be read together with the main PDS document above.
+The incorporated information forms part of the PDS and should be read together with the main PDS document above.

-Significant event and material change notices
+Significant events and material change notices for the Perpetual Private Super Wrap.

 |Notice date||Nature of event or change||Impact of the change|